single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Example - [exporting a `fetchWithCache` function](https://github.com/react-microfrontends/api/blob/c3c336129e920bbc6137f04cce24b718105efed1/src/react-mf-api.js#L3) and [importing the function](https://github.com/react-microfrontends/people/blob/ad18de9b96b52e6975244e6662becfe13e41a2db/src/utils/api.js#L1).

 API data often does not need to be shared between microfrontends, since each single-spa application controls different routes and different routes often have different data.
 However, occasionally you do need to share API data between microfrontends.
-An in-memory javascript cache of API objects is a solution used by several companies to solve this.
+An in-memory JavaScript cache of API objects is a solution used by several companies to solve this.
 For React users, this is similar to Data Fetching with Suspense, where the fetching logic for routes is split out from the component code that uses the data.

 ```js
 // Inside of your api utility module, you can lazily fetch data either when another microfrontend calls your exported